 These sort of situations make it a good idea to set a sort of timer whereby the couple revisits the agreement and decides if there are amendments that need to be made, or perhaps you feel the verbiage is too loose, confusing or inapplicable in the current circumstances of the marriage, and it may be a good time to consult with New York Prenup attorneys and have a new prenuptial agreement (also known as a postnuptial agreement) drawn up.

-Things change during marriages, both relationally and emotionally, but also when it comes to wealth, income, assets, and inheritance.
+Things change during marriages, including when it comes to wealth, income, assets, and inheritance.
 In a short amount of time, one spouse can come into significant money or a vast increase in earnings which make certain terms of a prenuptial agreement imperative to review, and possibly change, in its entirety.

 In summation, yes, once you have your prenuptial agreement completed and finalized by New York Prenup, by all means, file it away and feel the sense of security the document is there to foster.
 However, if you already have a prenuptial agreement and circumstances have changed in your marriage, in your assets and wealth, or you aren’t sure what the original terms were, or were vague and non specific, you’re going to want to revisit the terms in the form of a postnuptial agreement with New York Prenup attorneys who can assist you very quickly and easily in reshaping the document to reflect your current situation, and recommend and advise you on how to move forward.